 - List the training needs in order of importance, with the number of points assigned as votes determining priority, as determined by the sticky dot voting process.
 Make sure you have taken notes (best taken by someone on their laptop while the process is underway) or the flip chart pages to maintain a record of the training needs assessment session.
 Or, if available, use more modern technology like a dry-erase board or a web whiteboard.

-- Take time, or schedule another session, to brainstorm the needed outcomes or goals from the first 3-5 training sessions identified in the needs assessment process.
+- Take time, or schedule another session, to brainstorm the needed outcomes or goals from the first three to five training sessions identified in the needs assessment process.
 This will help as you seek and schedule training to meet the employees' needs.
 You can schedule more brainstorming later, but you will generally find that you need to redo the needs assessment process after the first few training sessions.
+Employee training needs change as they continue to learn and grow.

 Additional Tips About Training Needs Assessment

-- Training needs assessment can be, and often needs to be, much more complicated than this.
+- A training needs assessment can be, and often needs to be, much more complicated than this.
 But, this is a terrific process for a simple training needs assessment.

 - Make sure that you keep the commitments generated by the training needs assessment process.
 Employees will expect to receive their key identified training sessions with the brainstormed objectives met.